fabgrid/docs/fabacademy/week-2/lecture-notes.md

 ## Student Reviews:

-- Microphones far in the corners of a glass window can used to calculate the position of an interaction with the window based on the time the signal takes to reach each microphone.
-Piezo microphones work fine.
+- Microphones far in the corners of a glass window can be used to calculate the position of an interaction with the window based on the time the signal takes to reach each microphone.
+Piezo microphones work fine. @andy
 - [Tim Rolls](http://archive.fabacademy.org/archives/2017/makerlabs/students/384/about.html) does generative art, which interests me, i'll check it out…
 - There is material online on designing with cnc machines interactively
 - [Lucio Pentagna](http://archive.fabacademy.org/archives/2017/farmlabalgarve/students/290/project01.html) builds a vending machine - @andy